uggla/planetoid/README.md

 ## Project current status
 * Clients (native and wasm) can be built.
-* Native client can share asteroid position to a spectator.
+* Native client can share the game with a spectator.
 Spectator is another native client started in the spectator mode.
+* WIP add multiplayer.
+* WIP send player names to server to display current games.
+* WIP store games results.

 ## Authors